Mathematical Framework for Custom Reward Functions in Job Application Evaluation using Reinforcement Learning: Introduction

-The contributions of the paper include: a novel resume evaluation pipeline that does not use a strict keyword matching threshold, but does rely upon ranking the set based on AI based relevance scoring; a demonstration of the effectiveness of SLM in a highly specific domain through domain specific fine-tuning; and being the first reported use of GRPO in HR technology, in matching the AI output to human opinion.
-Trained on a dataset of nearly 3,000 resumes across 337 RL steps, our results demonstrate the potential for this approach to serve as a powerful tool against inequitable and inefficient talent acquisition.
+The key contributions of this paper include: the design of a resume evaluation pipeline that replaces strict keyword thresholding with AI-based relevance ranking; empirical validation of Small Language Models in a highly specialized recruitment domain through domain-specific fine-tuning; and the first reported application of GRPO in human resources technology to align model outputs with expert human assessments.
+Experimental results obtained after 337 reinforcement learning steps on a dataset of approximately 3,000 resumes demonstrate that the proposed framework offers a scalable, fair, and effective talent acquisition solution suitable for modern recruitment environments.